-A child accident causing injury may include child head injuries, or a car accident involving a child, whatever the cause of injury, if a child has been injured due to an accident that wasn’t their fault, then they have a right to claim compensation for a child accident.
+A child accident causing injury may include child head injuries, or a car accident involving a child, whatever the cause of injury, if a child has been injured due to an accident that wasn’t their fault, then they have a right to claim compensation for a childhood accident.

 At Legal Helpline, we offer free help and advice to those who suspect they could be eligible to make a personal injury claim for a child.
-We have also put together this guide to give lots of useful information regarding claiming compensation for a child accident.
+We have also put together this guide to give lots of useful information regarding claiming compensation for a childhood accident.
 Please have a read through the guide and feel free to contact Legal Helpline for further help and advice on how you can make child accident claims and how we can help you increase your chances of success.

-To be able to claim compensation for a child accident, the person filing the claim must be over 18 years of age and needs ideally to be either a parent or someone who has legal responsibility of the child.
-The person responsible for filing the claim, is then known as the child’s litigation friend.
+To be able to claim compensation for a child accident, the person filing the claim must be over 18 years of age and needs ideally to be either a parent or someone who has the legal responsibility for the child.
+The person responsible for filing the claim is then known as the child’s litigation friend.
 The law in the UK specifies that a minor, someone under the age of 18, cannot make a personal injury claim themselves as they may not be able to understand the legalities of making a claim and therefore must have someone over the age of 18 to represent them and act on their behalf during the claiming process.